Conedy/Conedy/documentation/nodes.rst

 	delta = a() +  b() * phase;

-You may use the same elements as for the definition of differential equations. ``weightSum()``, ``couplingSum()`` and ``FOREACHCONNECTEDNODE`` will, however, refer to outgoing instead of incoming edges and be of little use either way.
+You may use the same elements as for the definition of differential equations. ``weightSum()``, ``couplingSum()`` and ``forEachEdge`` will, however, refer to outgoing instead of incoming edges and be of little use either way.
 Additionally the current phase of the node is provided as ``phase``—changes of this variable are, however, without effect.
 Also the weight of the edge which mediated the pulse is given as ``coupling``.

 If a pulse sets a node’s phase to a value greater than 1.0, this node also fires, but the excess phase remains.
 E.g., a node with a phase of 1.4 fires and its phase is set to 0.4 afterwards.
 If you wish the phase to be reset to 0.0 in this case, you can implement this in the ``dynamics`` field: